10th JD - Suffolk County District Court

 What happens after I answer a summons?

-• If both the plaintiff (the person starting the law suit) and the defendant (the person sued) are represented by an attorney, a Notice of Trial with the proper fee must be received before a case can proceed to trial or to compulsory arbitration.
+• If all parties are represented by an attorney, a Notice of Trial with the proper fee must be received before a case can proceed to trial or to compulsory arbitration.

 What if I am not satisfied with the decision of the arbitrator?